atlas-doc/doc-sabre/atlas-api-documentation/api-reference/notifications-by-webhook/ticketing-complete-notification.md

 - **Type:** Integer
 - **Required:** Yes
 - **Description:** Status of the order.

-- **Constraints:**
+  Valid values:
-  0: Unpaid
+  - 0: Unpaid

-  1: Ticketing-in-Process
+  - 1: Ticketing-in-Process

-  2: Ticketed
+  - 2: Ticketed

- -3: Cancelled(When the booking is failed due to the request information) Order number
+  - -3: Cancelled(When the booking is failed due to the request information) Order number
 - **Default:** None
 - **Example:** `2`